Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Sensitivity Analysis for Sequential Ignorability

 \subsection{Quantifying unmeasured confounding}

-We propose a sensitivity analysis framework to assess the extent to which the violation of the no unmeasured time-varying confounding assumption (A2) might affect the estimation of $\bm\theta_q$.
-We proceed under the confounding function framework \citep{robins1999association,brumback2004sensitivity,hu2022flexible}.
-For $k=1,\dots, K$, we define the confounding function
+We propose a sensitivity analysis framework to assess the extent to which the violation of the no unmeasured confounding assumption (A2) might affect the estimation of $\bm\theta_q$. {Following the general idea in \citet{brumback2004sensitivity} and \citet{hu2022flexible}, we proceed by first specifying a confounding function specific to MSQM to characterize the magnitude of unmeasured confounding and then developing bias-corrected estimators that specifically incorporate the confounding function.} For $k=1,\dots, K$, we define the confounding function

 which is a function of $y$ defined on the support of the potential outcome, $[y_{\min},y_{\max}]$.
-The confounding function measures, among the subgroup of population with $\bar A_{k-1}=\bar a_{k-1}$ and $\bar{\bm L}_k=\bar{\bm l}_k$, the difference in the potential outcome distribution between those receiving $A_k=a_k$ and those receiving $A_k=1-a_k$ in the $k$-th period.
-If there exists unmeasured confounding in the $k$-th period, then assumption (A2) does not hold and $c_k(y,\bar a_{K},\bar{\bm l}_k) \neq 0$.
-The confounding function \eqref{sf_true} encodes the direction and magnitude of unmeasured confounding for treatment allocation of $A_k$, conditional on the history of confounders and treatments at or prior to the beginning of the $k$-th period.
+The confounding function measures, among the subgroup of population with $\overline A_{k-1}=\overline a_{k-1}$ and $\overline{\bm L}_k=\overline{\bm l}_k$, the difference in the potential outcome distribution between those receiving $A_k=a_k$ and those receiving $A_k=1-a_k$ in the $k$-th period.
+If there exists unmeasured confounding in the $k$-th period, then $c_k(y,\overline a_{K},\overline{\bm l}_k) \neq 0$.
+The confounding function \eqref{sf_true} encodes the direction and magnitude of unmeasured confounding for treatment allocation of $A_k$, conditional on the history of treatment and observed covariates at or before the beginning of the $k$-th period.
+An intuitive interpretation of \eqref{sf_true} with a single follow-up time ($K=1$) is provided in Table \ref{tab:interpretation}, which can be straightforwardly generalized to the settings with multiple time periods.

-We provide an interpretation of the confounding function in the context of our illustrative example.
-Suppose a group of patients who developed severe hypertension were enrolled in the study, for whom a set of baseline confounders $\bm L_1$ were measured, and an antihypertensive treatment $A_1$ (1, treated; 0, untreated) was assigned at baseline.
-The outcome $Y$ is patient's systolic blood pressure (SBP, mmHg) at the end of period 1.
-Since there is a single follow-up time ($K=1$), we have one confounding function $c_1(y, a_1,\bm l_1)$ quantifying the baseline unmeasured confounding.
-Table \ref{tab:interpretation} provides interpretations of the confounding function based on the sign of $c_1(y, a_1,\bm l_1)$.
-This interpretation for a single time period can be straightforwardly generalized to the settings with multiple times periods.